 Preparing a newborn bath

-Start by collecting all the bath items you need – towel/s, washcloth, cotton wool, new nappy and clean clothes.
-Put them within easy reach of the bath.
+Place all the bath items you need within reach – towel/s, mild baby cleanser, washcloth, cotton wool, clean nappy and clean clothes.
 Have an unfolded towel ready to dry your baby.
 Make sure the room is a comfortable temperature.

-Fill the bath with about 10-13 cm of warm water.
-Test the water with a bath thermometer, your wrist or elbow – it should be about 37-38°C and not feel hot.
+Fill the bath with just enough warm water to wash your baby.
+Test the water with a bath thermometer, your wrist or your elbow.
+The water should be 37-38°C and feel warm, not hot.

 Bathing a newborn

 Once the bath is ready, undress your baby.
 Cradle your baby’s head and shoulders with one hand and support their body with the other.
 Gently lower your baby into the bath.

 Use a soft washcloth for the following steps.
 1. Gently clean your baby’s face.
 2. Clean your baby’s neck and body.
 3. Clean your baby’s genitals and bottom last.

 Once or twice a week wash your baby’s hair.
 Gently splash water onto their head.
 You need shampoo only when your baby is older, has more hair, is more active or has oily-looking hair.

 Newborn bath safety